Charles Patrick Davis, MD, PhD

 Influenza type A viruses undergo two kinds of changes.
 One is a series of mutations that occurs over time and causes a gradual evolution of the virus.
 This is called antigenic "drift."
 The other kind of change is an abrupt change in the hemagglutinin and/or the neuraminidase proteins.
 This is called antigenic "shift."
 In this case, a new subtype of the virus suddenly emerges.
 Type A viruses undergo both kinds of changes; influenza type B viruses change only by the more gradual process of antigenic drift and therefore do not cause pandemics.

-The 2009 pandemic-causing H1N1 virus is a classic example of antigenic shift.
+The 2009 pandemic-causing H1N1 virus was a classic example of antigenic shift.
 Research showed that novel H1N1 swine flu has an RNA genome that contains five RNA strands derived from various swine flu strains, two RNA strands from bird flu (also termed avian flu) strains, and only one RNA strand from human flu strains.
-According to the U.S. Centers for Disease Control and Prevention (CDC), mainly antigenic shifts over about 20 years led to the development of novel H1N1 flu virus.
+According to the CDC, mainly antigenic shifts over about 20 years led to the development of novel H1N1 flu virus.
 A diagram that illustrates both antigenic shift and drift can be found below (see Figure 2) and features influenza A types H1N1 and bird flu (H5N1), but almost every influenza A viral strain can go through these processes that changes the viral RNA.

 Find out what women really need.